Swann Security Troubleshooting All Devices - NVR IPCAMERA SECURITY

 If you believe this renders the system unusable, you could try using race tape (a.k.a. gaffer tape) to tape either side of the white passive infrared sensor until you have an acceptable detection angle.

-How to get the MAC address of a recorder using an device?
+How to get the MAC address of a recorder using an Android device?

-If you but needs to login to your recorder, you most probably need the MAC address of the recorder to enter.
+If you forgot your password but needs to login to your recorder, you most probably need the MAC address of the recorder to enter.
 We have couple of articles to help you with that HERE but all of those require a computer.

 This article will help you get the MAC address of your unit by the use of an Android device and a 3rd party app called Fing.